-CERES ES9 TRMM-PFM Edition1 Data Quality Summary
+CERES ES4 TRMM-PFM Edition2 Data Quality Summary

-Investigation: CERES
+Investigation:

-Data Product: ERBE-like Monthly Regional Averages (ES9)
+Data Product:

-Data Set: ТКММ
+Data Set:

-Data Set Version: Edition1
+Data Set Version:

+CERES

+ERBE-like Monthly Regional Averages (ES4)

+TRMM

+Edition2

-The purpose of this document is to inform users of the best current understanding of the accuracy of this CERES data product, to briefly summarize key validation results, to provide cautions where users might easily misinterpret the data, to provide helpful links to further information about the data product, algorithms, and accuracy, to give information about planned data improvements, and finally to register users of this data product so that we can automate the process of keeping users informed of new validation results, cautions, or improved data sets that become available in the future.
-This document is a high-level summary and represents the minimum information that all scientific users of this data product should be familiar with.
-We strongly suggest that users re-check this document for the latest status before publication of any scientific papers using this data product: this would apply to both authors and reviewers of such research papers.
+The purpose of this document is to inform users of the accuracy of this data product which has been determined by the CERES Team.
+This document briefly summarizes key validation results, provides cautions where users might easily misinterpret the data, provides helpful links to further information about the data product, algorithms, and accuracy, gives information about planned data improvements, and, finally, automates registration in order to keep users informed of new validation results, cautions, or improved data sets as they become available.

+This document is a high-level summary and represents the minimum information for scientific users of this data product.
+It is strongly suggested that authors, researchers, and reviewers of research papers re-check this document for the latest status before publication of any scientific papers using this data product.

-The quality of the CERES TRMM ES9 data is comparable to the quality of the ERBE ERBS single-satellite S9 data in terms of instantaneous gridded and monthly mean fluxes and scene identification.
+The quality of the CERES TRMM ES4 data is comparable to the quality of the ERBE ERBS single-satellite S4 data in terms of monthly regional, zonal, and global mean fluxes and scene identification.
 The major differences between CERES/TRMM and ERBE/ERBS are the field of view resolution, the spectral response of the instruments, the inclusion of rotating scanner plane data in the CERES product, and the tropical-only coverage of CERES/TRMM.